junxit/us-congress-bills-113/metadata.md

 - 2014-05-19 — Placed on the House Calendar, Calendar No. 108.
 - 2014-05-19 — The House Committee on Rules reported an original measure, H. Rept.
 113-455, by Mr. Woodall.
 - 2014-05-19 — The House Committee on Rules reported an original measure, H. Rept.
 113-455, by Mr. Woodall.
+- 2014-05-20 — Considered as privileged matter. (consideration: CR H4496-4501)
+- 2014-05-20 — DEBATE - The House proceeded with one hour of debate on H. Res.
+585.
+- 2014-05-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-05-20 — On agreeing to the resolution Agreed to by voice vote. (text: CR H4496)
+- 2014-05-20 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H4496)
+- 2014-05-20 — The previous question was ordered without objection. (consideration: CR H4501)